boris-jenicek/ng-vibe/libs/drawer/README.md

      // simulates async code
      setTimeout(() => {
-        this.drawerRemoteControl.stopLoader(); // Call this to stop the loader and reveal the content }, 2000);
+         // Can be called directly from the child component this.drawerRemoteControl.stopLoader(); // Call this to stop the loader and reveal the content }, 2000);
   }